satwikkansal/archives/_posts/2023-04-16-struggle-to-keep-progressing.md

 > "If everyone is moving forward together, then success takes care of itself." - Henry Ford

 > "No man is an island, entire of itself; every man is a piece of the continent." - John Donne

+PS: Goes without saying, the post is somewhat opinionated take on the topic.
+It's a current snapshot of my thoughts on the topic, and I'm sure it'll evolve over time.
+My intention with writing it down is to put it out there and get feedback.
+So yeah, if you feel anything can be added, updated or removed to make it better, let me know :)